nogaschw/PTM/README.md

-This repository contains the code and resources for our research.
-Below is an overview of the folder structure and the key components.
+Official Implementation of “Detecting Struggling Student Programmers using Proficiency Taxonomies” (ECAI 2025) This repository contains the code, links to datasets, and resources for our ECAI 2025 paper introducing the Proficiency Taxonomy Model (PTM) - a multi-task AI framework that leverages coding proficiency taxonomies and students’ complete coding histories to predict struggling programmers.

 ## Setup and Installation